Pakistani intelligence community: Directorate General of Intelligence and Investigation

 Directorate General of Intelligence and Investigation was established on 12 August 1957.
-The (Directorate I&I) was initially centered at Karachi later it was restructured and headquartered in Islamabad as of now.
+Initially centered at Karachi later it was restructured and headquartered in Islamabad.
 The Directorate serves as the revenue Intelligence of Pakistan that execute its responsibilities under the Federal Board of Revenue.
 The Directorate is primarily aimed at collecting information regarding tax related offences, smuggling and rendering protection to the economic interest of Pakistan.
 Its secondary role involves investigation of Sales Tax fraud.
 Bulk of its rank and file comes from Pakistan Customs and Inland Revenue Service of Pakistan.

-Anti Narcotics Force
+Anti-Narcotics Force

 ANF intelligence is crucial in combating drug trafficking in Pakistan.
 They employ various methods to gather information, allowing them to build a comprehensive picture of drug activity.
 This intelligence is then used to target investigations, disrupt operations, and arrest key traffickers.
 This plays a vital role in international efforts against global drug trafficking.